hashicorp/terraform-cdk/website/docs/cdktf/examples.html.md

 -> **Note:** CDK for Terraform is currently in [beta](/docs/cdktf/index.html#project-maturity-and-production-readiness).

-This page contains links to tutorials, example projects in every supported language, explanatory videos, and other resources.
+This page contains links to tutorials, example projects in every supported language, explanatory videos, and other resources to help you learn to use CDK for Terraform (CDKTF).

 ## Tutorials